 Educational Sessions

-The ACE25 Educational Program features a compelling lineup of educational sessions.
-From the latest PFAS updates to artificial intelligence, water reuse, life after lead service lines and so much more — we have got your water knowledge needs covered.
+Each year, the ACE Educational Program features a compelling lineup of educational sessions.
+From the latest PFAS updates to artificial intelligence, water reuse, life after lead service lines and so much more — ACE has your water knowledge needs covered.

 Speaker at ACE